Defending against Backdoor Attacks via Module Switching: Additional results

-For the CIFAR-10 dataset with the ViT model, while most methods achieve relatively low ASRs for many attack types, our approach is particularly effective against stealthier attacks like PhysicalBA.
-This is most evident in the BadNet+PhysicalBA combination, where our method reduces the ASR to 18.5\% for both attacks while maintaining a high clean accuracy of 98.7\%.
+While most methods achieve relatively low ASRs for many attack types, our approach is particularly effective against stealthier attacks like PhysicalBA.
+This is most evident in the BadNet+PhysicalBA combination, where our method reduces the ASR to 18.5\% for both attacks while maintaining a high clean accuracy of 98.7\% in CIFAR-10 dataset.
 These results highlight our method's strength in defending against more sophisticated visual backdoor attacks.